 Over the weekend I had the opportunity to brush shoulders with the Amrut Fusion.
 This relatively young player made an introduction in Glasgow in the year 2004.
 Coming from the Indian Subcontinent, it had faced stiff competition as most whisky connoisseurs felt Indian whisky to be inferior.
 A series of blind tasting events changed all that, and fast forward a few years later, this underdog has earned a series of titles under its belt.
 Jim Murray rated this whisky the 3rd best in the world (2010) as against 4000+ whiskies and gave an impeccable score of 97/100!
 Again in 2011, success came knocking and this time in the form of the Malt of the year Award.

 Amrut’s fusion is made from approximately 70-75% Indian Malted barley while the rest comes from Peated Scottish malts, and hence the name ‘Fusion’.
-Another thing to point out is that in India, these are bottled at 42.8%/46% ABV due to legal prohibitions (depending on states) while those available abroad have their alcoholic volumes at 50%.
+Another thing to point out is that in India, these are bottled at either 42.8% or 46% ABV due to legal prohibitions (varying state to state), while those available abroad have their alcoholic volumes at 50%.

 Eye: Dark Gold with a smooth velvety appearance